mstrens/oXs_on_RP2040/README.md

 ## --------- Wiring --------------------

 FRSKY/ELRS/JETI/... receiver, MS5611, GPS and other sensors must share the same Gnd
-Connect a 5V source to the Vcc pin of RP2040 board ( RP2040-zero board does not accept more than 5.5V on Vcc pin !! )
+Connect a 5V source to the Vcc pin of RP2040 board ( RP2040-zero or RP2040-TINY boards do not accept more than 5.5V on Vcc pin !! )
 There is no default affectation of the RP2040 pins so user has to specify it with some parameters after flashing the firmware (see below)

 Depending on the protocol, the pins used for PRIMARY/SECONDARY RC Channels and for Telemetry (TLM) varies